Monitoring, Evaluation, and Research Officer

 - Perform literature reviews and research projects and advise programmatic staff based on findings

 Skills and Experience

-- Preferred: Bachelor’s or master’s degree in public health, epidemiology, statistics, economics or another social science, or related field
+- Bachelor’s degree in public health, epidemiology, statistics, economics or another social science, or related field*

-- At least one year experience in designing, implementing, and overseeing monitoring and evaluation activities, e.g. surveys, assessments, or evaluations*
+- At least one year of experience in designing, implementing, and overseeing monitoring and evaluation activities, such as surveys or assessments*

-- Experience with statistical packages for data analysis (SPSS, STATA, R, etc.)*
+- Experience with statistical packages for data analysis, such as SPSS, STATA, or R*

-- Demonstrated strong writing skills, as evidenced by past report and/or grant proposals*
+- Strong writing skills, as evidenced by past report and/or grant proposals*